 Ron Overberg, Ph.D., C.C.N. (certified clinical nutritionist), works with the nutritional deficiencies associated with a specific diagnosis, or with medications and their interactions.
 He also offers alternatives to medication when a good, safe, and effective choice is available.
 Dr. Ron can be reached through the EHC-D clinic, on the web, or email [email protected].

 Carolyn Gorman, M.A. is a health educator, widely recognized in the field of environmental medicine and allergies.
-She received a Master’s Degree in Health Education from Texas Woman’s University in Denton, Texas, and has been actively involved in clinical and environmental health education the Dallas area for the past 33 years (since 1983).
+She received a Master’s Degree in Health Education from Texas Woman’s University in Denton, Texas, and has been actively involved in clinical and environmental health education in the Dallas area since 1983.

 His Dallas private practice opened in 1980 at the current location.
 He extended his long interest in Allergy further to Environmental Medicine, which includes nutrition, toxicology, endocrinology, and immunology and other related areas.
 Dr. Jaeckle has just celebrated his fortieth year of patient care in Psychiatry.